Sustainability, remodelling, and your mortgage in the Netherlands

 So, how can you use your Dutch mortgage to finance sustainable renovations?
 Image: Depositphotos

-While interest rates in the Netherlands have started rising again after years of hitting an all-time low, it’s important to note that in the grand scheme of things, they are still relatively low.
+While interest rates in the Netherlands have been rising over the past few years, it’s important to note that in the grand scheme of things, they are still relatively low.

 Note: The process of refinancing your mortgage is much like the initial process of getting a mortgage.
 Mira and her team are ready to guide you towards the best solution.
 You may not always have a notary or face a penalty fee, so it’s best to have experts by your side!